Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The process of converting information into a different form.
 **Sentence:** The brain uses encoding to remember new information.
 **Conversation:**
-A – How does your brain remember facts?
+A – How does your brain remember facts
 B – It uses encoding to store them.

 ### Word: Extend